ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/conversion-custom-element-converter.md

 	conversionApi.consumable.consume( viewInfoBox, { name: true } );

-	// Let's assume that the HTML structure is always the same.
+	// Let's assume that the HTML structure is always the same. const viewInfoBoxTitle = viewInfoBox.getChild( 0 );
-	// If you don't control the order of view elements a more sophisticated search might be needed. const viewInfoBoxTitle = viewInfoBox.getChild( 0 );
 	const viewInfoBoxContent = viewInfoBox.getChild( 1 );